-Singapore food culture is about bringing all the flavours from different cultures and create dishes that are unique and delicious.
+Singapore food culture is about bringing all the flavours from different cultures and creating unique and delicious dishes.
 And the best part, many of these Singapore national foods are affordable and can be found anywhere in the city.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost to you.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

-What you need to know before going to Singapore
+What you need to know before experiencing food culture in Singapore

-Before you try all the must-eat food in Singapore, take a look at my post on my solo travel guide to Singapore.
-I included a lot of travel information including how to get around Singapore, where to stay in Singapore and suggestions on what to see.
+Before you experience the food culture in Singapore, take a look at my post on my solo travel guide to Singapore.
+I included a lot of travel information, including how to get around Singapore, where to stay in Singapore and suggestions on what to see.

-Here are some tips for when you eat in Singapore (especially in Hawker Centres):
+Here are some tips for when you are ready to dive into the food culture in Singapore:

-- You can find many Michelin level food in hawker centres and it can cost as little as $5SGD
+- You can find many Michelin street food in hawker centres and it can cost as little as $5SGD

 - When you see a long queue for a particular food stall, it usually means it is very food.
 And if locals like it, then it must be good!